robinmalik/microsoft-graph-docs/api-reference/beta/resources/managedtenants-managementtemplate.md

 ---
 title: "managementTemplate resource type"
-description: "Represents a group of actions and setting that can be performed against a managed tenant."
+description: "Represents a group of actions and settings used to perform a set of actions or configurations for a given managed tenant."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"